e2b-dev/e2b-cookbook/examples/anthropic-claude-code-in-sandbox-python/README.md

 This example shows how to run Anthropic's [Claude Code](https://github.com/anthropics/claude-code) in E2B Sandbox.

-## How to create sandbox with Claude
+## How to create sandbox with Claude Code

 We prepared a sandbox template with Claude Code already installed.
 You can create a sandbox with Claude by running the following code: